narirou/gulp-develop-server/Readme.md

 - `path`
     - type: {String}
-    - exapmle: `'./your_app.js'`
+    - exapmle: `'./your_node_app.js'`
-    - Application path.
+    - Your node application path.
 This option is required.

 - `env`
     - type: {Object}